feophan/tenguesta_ngoldorinwa/docs/syntx/taa.md

 + The **perfect stem** presents an action as a **state** resulting from a preceding completed action, or it signifies that the **effects** of the completed action are somehow still **relevant**.

-As the above definitions indicate, the selection of a specific stem (grammatical aspect) depends not so much on any objective properties of the action itself (for such objective properties, &rarr;XX), but on a speaker's (subjective) needs and choices in presenting an action in a certain way.
+As the above definitions indicate, the selection of a specific stem (grammatical aspect) depends not so much on any objective properties of the action itself (for such objective properties, &rarr;@@), but on a speaker's (subjective) needs and choices in presenting an action in a certain way.
 What matters most is whether a speaker is interested in drawing attention to any component parts (or conversely, the boundaries) of an action.

 #### Lexical Aspect

 **Lexical aspect** refers to the temporal structure of a specific action **inherent** in the verb's meaning: does it have duration, and is it directed towards an end-point?
 As opposed to grammatical aspect, lexical aspect thus has to do with the **objective** properties of an action, rather than with subjective ways of presenting that action.

-TBD
+>[!TLDR] To-Do
+>+ [ ] discussion on inchoactive, inceptive, autocausative

 ## Tense and Aspect Combined: The Indicative in Main Clauses